GiorgioMeschi/geospatial_tools/README.md

 # in this example:
 # get a wildfire susceptibility with values from 0 to 1
-# find thresolds using distribution of values in burned areas to categorize it
+# find thresholds using distribution of values in burned areas to categorize it
 # aggregate a vegetation raster in 4 classes of fuel types
 # create an hazard layer applying a contingency matrix among susceptibility adn ful type